 Climate change - a megatrend with economic consequences

 Greenhouse gases in the atmosphere could possibly shake the foundation of the global economy, but with world leaders committed to reducing emissions, the coming decades should see significant investments in green energy.
 Read more about how investors can influence climate change (in Danish).

 “Climate change is a megatrend for investors, as the resulting problems will not simply disappear without action being taken – but there has never been greater political will to reduce the effects of man-made climate change.”

 Advisor to Danske Invest on

-We have published five position statements that describe how we work with industries known to have elevated environmental, social and governance risks.
+We have published six position statements that describe how we work with industries known to have elevated environmental, social and governance risks.
 The statements focus on credit and investment procedures.